 Then plan an arc.
 K.M.
 Weiland has great advice for how to make all types of character arcs.

 Okay get started.
-Next week we’ll talk about brainstorming, title and purpose.
+Next week we’ll talk about title, purpose, setting and world-building.